Indonesia Long-Stay Visa Options for Foreigners: KITAS, Remote Worker, Second Home and Residency Explained

 Financial requirement: Applicants must commit to depositing at least USD 50,000 in their own name at a state-owned Indonesian bank, and must show proof of stable income or pension of at least USD 3,000 per month.
 The deposit must be reported to immigration within 90 days of entry.

 Arrival: Like the Second Home Visa, the e-ITAS and re-entry permit are issued automatically at the immigration checkpoint on arrival.
-The official fee is IDR 13,000,000, and processing takes five working days after payment according to the official evisa portal.
+The official fee is IDR 13,000,000, and processing takes four working days after payment according to the official e-Visa portal.

 Retirement KITAS (E33F)

 Unlike the Silver Hair Visa, the E33F requires a sponsor.
-In practice, this is typically a licensed travel agency or immigration consultancy registered with the Ministry of Law and Human Rights.
-The sponsor handles much of the paperwork and acts as the applicant's guarantor.
+In practice, this is usually a licensed travel agency or immigration consultancy that acts as your guarantor and handles much of the paperwork.

 Remote Worker KITAS (E33G)